GeraudClmt/Square-Game/readme.md

 		TicTacToe --> Cell : use
 		TicTacToe --> Player : use
 		Main --> TicTacToe : use
+		Main --> InteractionUtilisateur : use
-		Main --> InputOutput : use
+        Main --> View : use
 		HumanPlayer --|> Player : extends
         ArtificialPlayer --|> Player : extends
 		class Main{